hayao-k/aws-health-exporter/README.md

 # Describe upcoming LAMBDA events and echo the output to STDOUT
 ./health-exporter --service LAMBDA --status upcoming --echo

-# Get entities with pending status only
+# Get entities with pending status only and specify a custom file name
-./health-exporter --status-code PENDING
+./health-exporter --status-code PENDING --file-name my_event_details.csv

 # Get events using the specified profile
 ./health-exporter --profile my-profile